Albrtito/ObsidianNotes/02 - Atomic/20240605 - 212141 - Exercises - Limits.md

 + Polynomial formulas (whether one degree is greater than the other) are the a quick way of performing division by the largest factor.
   For ROOTS with SUMS this division is better done directly.
 Taking into account that anything divided by x.
 If x goes to infty, goes to 0.
 + For trigonometric functions.
 If divided by x they still go to 0.
-+ For the polynomial limits at infty is equivalent for terms for which we can perform a change of variable for a polynomial term. #Duda : In these cases when do I need to be careful in order not to change what the limit tends to?
-As long as it is not a division by some function of x am I ok? f.e:
++ For the polynomial limits at infty is equivalent for terms for which we can perform a change of variable for a polynomial term. f.e:
   $$
   \lim_\infty \frac{e^x}{e^x - 1}